SrMateos/assigments-DAT250/dat250-expass3.md

 The objetive of this assignment is to understand how to use mongodb to perform basic CRUD operations as well as aggregation.

 ## Validation of the installation package
 I am using ArchLinux, so there is no official support for mongodb, but [AUR](https://aur.archlinux.org/) repository provides de package from Ubuntu.
 At the moment of installing it, the repository installer of ArchLinux checks by default the sha256 hashes, so if mongodb was installed correctly, it means that the hashes should be fine.
-To check it, by following the [verification tutorial](https://www.mongodb.com/docs/manual/tutorial/verify-mongodb-packages/) we get to see that everything should work.
+To check it, by following the [verification tutorial](https://www.mongodb.com/docs/manual/tutorial/verify-mongodb-packages/), we get to see that everything is working.
 ![](imgs/verificationWithWarning.png)
 ![](imgs/verifyChecksum.png)

-Note: in the first picture we can see a warning but the sign is correct.
-As it is not a big problem and it is probably caused by the problems with the non-official repositories, we can just suppose that everything is fine (or that is what I was told to do by the lab assistant).
+Note: In the first picture we can see a warning but the sign is correct.
+As it is not a big problem and it is probably caused by the non-official repositories, we can just suppose that everything is fine (or that is what I was told to do by the lab assistant).

 ## Experiment 1
 ### Create operation